SystemsApproach/5G/intro.rst

 tenfold increase in data rates.

 But 5G is about much more than increased bandwidth.
-5G represents a fundamental rearchitecture of the access network in a way that leverages several key technology trends and sets it on a path to enable much greater innovation.
+5G represents a fundamental rearchitecting of the access network in a way that leverages several key technology trends and sets it on a path to enable much greater innovation.
 In the same way that 3G defined the transition from voice to broadband, 5G’s promise is primarily